timemeansalot/SourceFiles/hexo-site/source/_posts/Diary.md

 > future plan of this year

 4000-900-1500=1600 -> -1500
    - suppose I remain 1500 after house rent and food, I must save <u>at least 500</u> so that I can save enough money for YaoyYao's new phone.
+I decided to save 500 RMB at the beginning of every month.

 By the way, I am not hardworking enough to earn <u>scholarship</u> which is a pity too, so I have to do some part time job after finishing my graduation essay.